Yes the original martial art of Judo had striking techniques as part of the curriculum.

 The Purpose of Striking in Judo

-Why is striking is included in this grappling art?
-Striking in Judo is not like striking in boxing, savate, or muay thai.
+Why is striking included in this grappling art?
+Striking in Judo is not like striking in boxing, Savate, or Muay Thai.
 In these arts striking is the mainstay or bulk of the strategy of self defense.
 Striking techniques in Judo are used to complement grappling techniques.

 Let me explain...

-The purpose of striking in judo is to help you to complete your grappling techniques and maintain control.
+The purpose of striking in judo is to help you complete your grappling techniques and maintain control of an opponent.

-These technique include striking vital points using the hammer fist to the temple, strikes to the groin, or heel of the foot on the lower abdomen.
+These techniques include striking vital points using the hammer fist to the temple, strikes to the groin, or heel of the foot on the lower abdomen.

-The parts of your body you will use as weapons are: The outside edge of the hand, as in a chop, the fist, the elbow, the foot, the ball of the foot, and the knee.
+The parts of your body you will use as weapons are the outside edge of the hand, the fist, the elbow, the foot, the ball of the foot, and the knee.

 Striking Techniques in Self-Defense